-Selling a home can be a stressful experience, and it can be even more complicated when selling a tenant-occupied property, especially in the midst of a global pandemic.
-If you are a real estate professional selling a tenant-occupied property during the pandemic, you have an important role to play in managing relationships and expectations and helping to ensure the health and safety of those involved – clients, tenants, consumers and other real estate professionals.
+Selling a tenant-occupied property is always more complicated than selling an owner-occupied property.
+Selling a tenant-occupied property during a global pandemic adds another layer of complexity.
+As a REALTOR®, you have an important role to play in helping to ensure the health and safety of those involved – clients, tenants, members of the public and other real estate professionals.

-In addition to following the guidance provided by the Provincial Health Officer (PHO) and other public health authorities, BCREA, the Real Estate Council of BC (RECBC) and the Office of the Superintendent of Real Estate (OSRE), including the safer showings guidelines, WorkSafeBC and your brokerage, please consider the following guidance when selling a tenant-occupied property during the pandemic.
+In addition to following the guidance provided by public health authorities, BC Real Estate Association (BCREA), the Real Estate Council of BC (RECBC) and the Office of the Superintendent of Real Estate (OSRE), WorkSafeBC and your brokerage, please consider the following guidance when selling a tenant-occupied property during the pandemic.

 Talk to the seller

 - Before listing the tenant-occupied property, talk to the seller and ask them to consider if this is the best time to sell.
-Discuss the potential impacts on the seller and their tenant(s), such as the added stress and potential health and safety concerns.
+Discuss the potential impacts on the seller and tenant(s), such as the added stress and potential health and safety concerns of selling during the pandemic.
 However, be cognisant that personal and financial circumstances may force owners to sell their rental property while the home is still occupied.